Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns a 0-100 deal score based on rate history, provider spread, demand, and seasonal timing.
-It distinguishes from siblings like pricet_hotel_should_book by specifying a numeric score output with explicit factors.
+The description clearly states that the tool returns a 0-100 deal score based on rate history, provider spread, demand, and seasonal timing.
+It effectively distinguishes itself from sibling tools like pricetik_hotel_price_check by emphasizing a composite score rather than a simple price comparison.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.